 Section 1.
-Overview of the Game 1
+Outline of the Game 1

 Section 2.
-Card Information 2
+Characteristics of a card 2

 Section 3.
 Zones of the Game 4

 Section 4.
 Basic Concepts 7

 Section 5.
-Setting Up the Game 9
+Setting Up the Game

 Section 6.
-Game Procedure 10
+Game Procedure

 Section 7.
-Attack and Battle 11
+Attack and Battle 12

 Section 8.
-Play and Resolve Cards and Abilities 14
+Playing and Resolving Cards and Abilities

 Section 9.
-Rule Action 18
+Rule Action

 Section 10.
-Keywords and Keyword Abilities 20
+Keywords and Keyword Abilities

 Section 11.
-Miscellaneous 22
+Miscellaneous